 Air Greenland flies from Copenhagen to Narsarsuaq on Tuesdays and Thursdays from mid-June to early September, with additional departures on Wednesdays from mid-July to mid-August.
 During the rest of the year, all flight connections to Narsarsuaq include a stopover in Kangerlussuaq or Nuuk.

-Air Iceland Connect operates from Reykjavik on Tuesdays and Saturdays from mid-June to the end of September.
+Air Iceland Connect usually operates from Reykjavik on Tuesdays and Saturdays from mid-June to the end of September.
 However, we don’t know if this will also apply in the future.
 We refer to their webpage for more information.

 Several airlines fly from Europe and the US to Denmark and Iceland.